benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

                     <li>If the connection is permanent or business-class, does your ISP offer metrics to help you measure response time?</li>
                     <li>If you have a more advanced network using <a class="dev-guide-link" href="https://en.wikipedia.org/wiki/Border_Gateway_Protocol">Border Gateway Protocol</a> routing, you would need to talk to your network engineering team.
 BGP issues are very challenging to review and are beyond the scope of this article.</li>
                 </ul>
                 Due to security issues, Avalara's servers do not respond to ping requests.
-This means that network traces from software like <a href="https://en.wikipedia.org/wiki/Traceroute">traceroute or tracert</a> are not able to provide accurate route timings.
+This means that network traces from software like <a class="dev-guide-link"  href="https://en.wikipedia.org/wiki/Traceroute">traceroute or tracert</a> are not able to provide accurate route timings.
                 </td>
             </tr>
             <tr>